Shared Expenses Apps with Virtual Cards for Couples

 A shared expenses app with a virtual card offers a subtle solution: a single, digital space where shared costs are managed openly and efficiently, without the need to track spreadsheets or settle bills after the fact.
 It might not promise harmony, but it promises clarity.

-How a Shared Expenses App Works?
+How a Shared Expenses App Works for Couples

 Each partner adds money to a shared balance using open banking.
 Shared expenses are then paid directly from that balance using a virtual card, so there’s no need to reimburse one another later.